-Companies likely realize the importance of using their networks (partners, customers, employees) to grow their business—and a referral program makes sense—but where do you start?
+Most organizations realize the importance of using their networks (partners, customers and employees) to grow their business, but don’t know where or how to successfully start a referral program.

 1. Identify & Understand Your Audience

-The most important ingredient of a successful referral program is a deep understanding of your audience.
-Understanding their reason(s) for joining your referral program, the best way to get them to join and what would make them refer their peers, clients, friends, staff or co-workers impacts every part of your referral program.
+A successful referral program relies on a deep knowledge of your audience.
+Understand their reasons for joining, the best way to entice them to join and what would make them refer peers, clients, friends, staff or co-workers.
+How well you know your audience impacts every component of your referral program.

-- How much information do you need for the referral?
+- Determine how much information you need for the referral.

-- Is it a worthwhile incentive compared to the effort of the person?
+- Ask yourself if it’s a worthwhile incentive compared to the effort of the person.

-- Decide if you’ll vary pay outs (based on submission, engagement, sold, etc.)
+- Decide if you’ll vary pay outs (based on submission, engagement, sales, etc.).

 3. Promote Your Program

-- Connect it to your internal workings to speed along process
+- Connect the platform to your internal workings to speed along process.

-Related: Learn how role-relevant goals and data visualization helped sales professionals monitor their progress and achieve their yearly benchmark.
+Related: Learn how role-relevant goals and data visualization help sales professionals monitor their progress and achieve their yearly benchmark.

 5. Manage Your Workflow

 Like any lead generation effort, what you do after acquiring information is more important than just collecting the referred individual’s name.
-Workflows, when designed with a focus on the audience and desired outcomes, are the key to a perfect referral program.
+When designed with a focus on the audience and desired outcomes, workflows are key to a perfect referral program.
 Figure out who needs to get these, how quickly, what it takes to follow up and if you want/need to send data back to the original referrer.

-Often in a formal referral program, closed loop reporting supports rewarding on a closed deal after the initial referral payout.
-Mapping the process out early and integrating appropriate technology or staffing will help:
+Often in a formal referral program, closed-loop reporting supports rewarding a closed deal after the initial referral payout.
+Mapping the process early and integrating appropriate technology or staffing will help:

 6. Monitor the Program

-Keeping track of audience referral progress, close rates, engagement cliffs, earning redemptions and overall budget health is key.
-It’s important to know who is sending referrals to your business, how many, when, if they close, and if they spent their earnings.
-Tracking spent earnings might seem frivolous, but it’s usually a good indicator for seeing value in their relationship with you.
-Are they taking advantage of the connection and their discretionary effort?
+Keep track of audience referral progress, close rates, engagement cliffs, earning redemptions and overall budget health.
+Know who is sending referrals to your business, how many, when, if they close and if they spent their earnings.
+Tracking spent earnings might seem frivolous, but it’s usually a good indicator that participants are seeing value in their relationship with you.
+Are they taking advantage of the connection and the award for their effort?